 If you are a charity, you will also have to comply with Access Canberra and the Charitable Collections Act 2003 (ACT).
-Collecting for a charity requires a licence unless you fall under the following exemptions:
+Collecting for a charity requires a licence unless:

-- An organisation accredited by AusAid undertakes the collection;
+- you are an organisation accredited by AusAid undertakes the collection;

-- If a school receives money, the money is for educational purposes or a voluntary contribution from a person with parental responsibilities for a child who is enrolled at the school.
+- a school receives money and the money is for educational purposes or a voluntary contribution from a person with parental responsibilities for a child who is enrolled at the school.

 All forms for licence applications are available on Access Canberra’s website.